 It is an attribute to God Himself;

-At the same time we demand a wider interpretation of justice with humanity on the brink of extinction: at current rates of degradation of top soil we have sixty years of agriculture left .
-We require a new Nuremberg for crimes against humanity, and Nature evolving mercy and justice beyond ‘the sceptred sway’.
+At the same time we demand a broader interpretation of justice, with humanity on the brink of extinction: at current rates of degradation to top soil we have sixty years of agriculture remaining.[iv]
+As three-term former U.S. President Franklin Delano Roosevelt (1882-1945) put it: ‘A nation that destroys its soils destroys itself.
+Forests are the lungs of our land, purifying the air and giving fresh strength to our people.’[v]
+We require a new Nuremberg for Crimes Against Humanity and Nature, evolving our understanding of mercy and justice, “above this sceptred sway”.

-But any rush to judgment of our elites must be tempered with deliberation, thereby avoiding Herman Goering‘s charge that ‘the victor will always be the judge and the vanquished the accused’.
+I recently visited Chartwell House, once the permanent residence of perhaps the greatest politician to have ever lived: Winston Churchill.
+To paint him as a latter-day saint would be wide of the mark, but to a large extent it was his conviction that Nazism was a distinct barbarism that ultimately led to the Nuremberg trials.
+In the wilderness years before World War II he was indeed a Cassandra voice.
+But any rush to judgment of our latter-day war criminals must be tempered with deliberation, thereby avoiding Herman Goering‘s charge at Nuremberg that ‘the victor will always be the judge and the vanquished the accused.’[vi]
 In Roy Jenkin’s view Winston Churchill was the greatest prime minister of Britain, and I would concur.
 But tell that to soldiers annihilated at Gallipoli or civilians firebombed in Dresden.
 He too was directly or indirectly implicated in Crimes against Humanity.